ItMeansBigMountain/Kubernetes-Docker/README.md

     - apply service
     - apply ingress

- - MINICUBE
+ - * MINICUBE
-        - minikube service SERVICE_NAME
+        - minikube makes you build images and serivces using their commands

+ - * AZURE CLOUD
+        - tag image
+        - push to azure container registry
+        - login using credentials command from AKS
+        - use kubectl with namespace to use azure kubernetes